 We are delighted that John and Eva Bennett from Brackenbrae Stud near Perth are once again bringing along a representative of this marvellous breed.

-Great to welcome Gilean Docherty back to the Festival with her Highland pony, always one of the favourites here.
+Great to welcome Charlie McQuattie to the Festival with his Highland pony, always one of the favourites here.
 Hard to believe that this breed is on the RBST Watchlist as Vulnerable.

 The majority of Highland ponies are used for riding and they can turn their hooves to a great variety of equestrian activities such as, riding clubs, endurance, trec, showing, driving, RDA, and of course the ultimate family pony.